doverunner/widevine-roku-integration-sample/README.md

 ### **Quick Start**

-You can apply the PallyCon Widevine Integration Sample for Roku<sup>&reg;</sup> to your development project by following these steps:
+You can apply the DoveRunner Widevine Integration Sample for Roku<sup>&reg;</sup> to your development project by following these steps:

 1. Extract `PallyconRoku.zip` file.